roadiz/docs/developer/first-steps/manual_config.rst

 When you’ll start using Roadiz, you’ll see a *dev mode* icon under your account picture.
 Development mode is useful to build your theme or when you are setting up your node-types and node-tree.
 In this mode, *Doctrine* empties its caches every time you load a page and *Twig* templates are regenerated each time you update them.
-It’s very convenient when your are working on your themes but it’s a lot more slower.
+It is very convenient when your are working on your themes but it is a lot slower.

-When you’ll switch to production mode, you must disable *devMode* so that database metadata and *Twig* templates are requested from cache.
+When switching to production mode, you must disable *devMode* so that database metadata and *Twig* templates are requested from cache.
 It is even better if you have a *Var cache* like *APC* or *XCache* since useful data are kept in memory.
-This efficiency has a drawback: you’ll need to empty caches if you make a code update or a Roadiz update.
+This efficiency has a drawback: you will need to empty caches if you make a code update or a Roadiz update.

 .. code-block:: yaml

     devMode: true

-Another point about devMode is that static *Routes* are compiled at each request into a plain PHP class (``gen-src/Compiled/…``).
-If you disable *devMode*, Symfony router will be a lot more efficient and that’s the same for *UrlGenerator*
+Another point about devMode is that static *Routes* are compiled for each request into a plain PHP class (``gen-src/Compiled/…``).
+If you disable *devMode*, Symfony router will be a lot more efficient and that is the same for *UrlGenerator*.

 Solr endpoint